lucaszischka/BottomSheet/README.md

-# NEW VERSION IS RELEASED!
+# NEW VERSION HAS BEEN RELEASED!
 TO FIX YOUR CODE, PLEASE READ THE README.md AGAIN

 ![SwiftUI BottomSheet](Assets/logo.png)
 ======================================